dmulholl/args/readme.md

 # Cops

-Cops is a minimalist argument-parsing library for C.
+Cops is a C library for parsing command line arguments.

 #### Features